mneri0/WatchSTOX/README.md

 discretion on how often they want to check stock prices.
 - **Scope:** First we will start on implementing stock watches/favorites and stock searching.
 Maybe then we can add ways to show and analyze the stock market, i.e. which stock had the biggest gain or dip.
-Going further we can a simulation tab which provides you with fake money and let's you invest as if it was real and the fake portfolio changes with real time stock exchange prices.
+Going further we can add a simulation tab which provides you with fake money and let's you invest as if it was real and the fake portfolio changes with real time stock exchange prices.

 ## Product Spec